You are here

 In such cases, however, the person would generally be partly dependent on the client for the purposes of death benefits under S17.

 Receipt of the following payments alone generally would not prevent a prescribed person or prescribed child from being treated as wholly or mainly dependent on the client:

 - family tax payment (before 1/7/00)

 - mobility allowance

-- disability pension from the Department of Veterans' Affairs at below General Rate
+- Disability Compensation Payment from the Department of Veterans' Affairs at below General Rate

 - youth allowance (at home rate)

 - ABSTUDY (under 18, at home rate)